Parrot023/Pacmen/README.md

 ## LOG
 Log of what has happened

+### 22nd of January 2020
+- The player now has limited ammo
+- Added Power Ups:
+  - One Power Up gives extra ammo
+  - One Power Up gives extra lives

 ### 27th of November 2019
 - player_shots are now animated, the same way as the enemies. by adding update_animation()
 - added update_animation to player_shot for animations
-- tiles and textures are now soreted alphabatically when using os.listdir using sorted()
+- tiles and textures are now sorted alphabetically when using os.listdir using sorted()
     - Example: sorted(os.listdir(path))

 ### 22nd of November 2019